 - Contribute your time and skills to meaningfully make SFU more sustainable through student leadership.

-- Learn about coordinating campaigns and projects at large institutions like SFU.
+- Learn about coordinating projects and campaigns at large institutions like SFU.

-- Gain experience in mentorship, project management and campaigning.
+- Gain experience in mentorship and project management.

-- Network with sustainability-related professionals and organizations in Vancouver, Surrey and Burnaby.
+- Network with sustainability-related professionals and organizations in Vancouver, Burnaby, and Surrey.